DelvonRH/Mock-Twitter-Project/README.md

 # *Mock-Twitter-Project Part I*

-**Mock-Twitter-Project** is an web app that allows a user to view thier tweets and post a new tweet.
+**Mock-Twitter-Project** is an web app that allows a user to view and post a tweet.

 ## User Stories